 - Continue with each ball as in the directions above until all the pretzels shapes are done.

 - Brush the pretzels with the dairy-free milk a couple at a time and then sprinkle the coarse salt on top while the pretzels are still moist.

 - Bake at 425° for 12 to 15 minutes.

 - Remove to a wire rack to cool.

-NotesTO FREEZE: After the pretzels have cooled you may freeze them in any of the methods shown in my article http://veganinthefreezer.com/preparing-food-for-the-freezer/ They defrost quickly so it really doesn't take any planning.
+NotesTO FREEZE: After the pretzels have cooled you may freeze them in any of the methods shown in my article Preparing Food for the Freezer.
+They defrost quickly so it really doesn't take any planning.
 The microwave will also zap them in 20 seconds.